Zenovations/knockout-sync/README.md

 ### Create an observableArray from the model

-The array is created using the ko.mapping plugin, and the methods available (mappedCreate, mappedRemove, et al) all function as expected here.
+The array is created using ko.observableArray().

 ```javascript
    // creates an array of Records (a RecordList) //todo-readme